In the inverse PCR, the amplification of unknown flanking regions of DNA carried out using the known DNA sequence primers.

 The inverse PCR is the first choice for transposable element studies, identification and characterization.

 One of the important application of the inverse PCR is in the site-directed mutagenesis.
-We will talk about the site-directed mutagenesis in some other article.
+Read our site-directed mutagenesis article: Site-Directed Mutagenesis: Methods and Applications.

 Limitations of inverse PCR:

-Although inverse PCR is a very novel method, still it is time-consuming and tedious.
+Although inverse PCR is a very novel method, still it is a time-consuming and tedious process.
 Restriction digestion and ligation assay take more time as compared to the conventional PCR.

 Due to this reason, it cannot be used into the routine genetic diagnostic labs.